GSLabDev/gslabdev.github.io/_posts/project/2020-06-10-ansiblecommunitycontribution.markdown

 2. azure_rm_backupazurevm_info Module: Added a new feature to get detail information about Azure VM backups.
 3. azure_rm_recoveryservicesvault Module: Added a new features of Azure Recovery Services Vault for create, update and delete azure recovery services vault.
 4. azure_rm_recoveryservicesvault_info Module: Added a new feature to get detail information about Azure Recovery Services Vault.
+5. azure_rm Module: Added a new feature to fetch availability zone info into hostvars via Azure Inventory Script.

 #### Our Contributions
 Feature implementation in different Ansible Collections and Ansible Module.